-For a fthe firrst few months of having care I found it all very undignified and I felt so self-conscious, but now I completely feel at ease - I forget that it’s “personal care” they give me and focus instead on chatting to them.
-I appreciate that anything I’ve got they’ve seen lots of times before - the part of my brain that says “oh no I’m naked” switches off when the carers are around and I don’t even think it anymore.
+For the first few months of having care I found it all very undignified and I felt so self-conscious, but now I completely feel at ease - I forget that it’s “personal care” my carers give me and focus instead on chatting to them.
+I appreciate that anything I’ve got they’ve seen lots of times before - the part of my brain that says “oh no I’m naked” switches off when the carers are around and I don’t even think about it anymore.

 My care package

-I have 4.5 hours care in total every day - two hours in the morning in which my PA helps me to get out of bed, showered, help me stretch my feet and put splints on (which I've worn since having foot surgery), get dressed, prepare breakfast; followed by 1.5 hours where I stand up using a standing frame, my PA helps me to anything that needs doing around my home, deal with any paperwork that I need help with, and doing any domestic work or washing/drying all sometimes I will use that whole 1.5 hours to go shopping; and one hour at night when my PA helped me to use my exercise bike, get medication etc. ready to be able to take throughout the night, help me brush my teeth, help me to take my splints off and stretch my feet, and help me into bed.
+I have 5.5 hours care in total every day - 2 hours in the morning in which my PA helps me to get out of bed, showered, help me stretch my feet and put splints on (which I've worn since having foot surgery), get dressed, prepare breakfast; followed by 1.5 hours where I stand up using a standing frame, my PA helps me to anything that needs doing around my home, deal with any paperwork that I need help with, and doing any domestic work or washing/drying, or sometimes I will use that whole 1.5 hours to go shopping; and 1.5 hours at night when my PA helps me to hoist me on the toilet, use my exercise bike, get medication etc. ready to be able to take throughout the night, help me brush my teeth, help me to take my splints off and stretch my feet, and help me into bed.

-Physically I depend on other people a lot.
-Te way I see it that care helps me to be independent.
+Physically I depend on other people a lot but the way I see it that care helps me to be independent.

 Agency care vs. PAs - what Direct Payments were really meant for

 When I first moved in I started to receive Direct Payments and with the help of Penderels Trust's adviceI became an empoyer.
 This allows me to employ whoever I like to provide my care, who I pay using a Direct Payment from Social Services which is paid into my bank account together with my contribution (the care component of my Disability Living Allowance).